Ayurveda the

 abnormal (vikr.ta), but it is increase that causes

-major disturbances, while decrease typically causes
+major disturbances, while decrease typically

 only minor disturbances.

-The three dos.as are traditionally correlated with
+are traditionally correlated with

-three types of eliminatory products: vata is synonymous
+three types of eliminatory products: vaッta is synonymous

-with ‘wind’ (i.e. flatulence), pitta with ‘bile’,
+with ‘wind’ (i.e. flatulence), pitta

 and kapha with ‘phlegm’.
 Although the descriptors of

-‘wind’, ‘bile’, and ‘phlegm’ do not describe the complete
+‘wind’, ‘bile’, and ‘phlegm’ do not describe

 activities of the dos.as, they provide a convenient

-way to understand the implications of their manifestation
+way to understand the implications of their

 when in a disturbed state.

-Vata dos.a
+Vaッta dos.a

-Vata comes from the Sanskrit root word ‘va’, referring
+root word ‘va’, referring

 to the qualities of movement and enthusiasm,

-and is the catalyst for all functions in the body to the
+and is the catalyst for all functions in the

-extent that without its involvement pitta and kapha
+extent that without its involvement pitta

 are said to be lame.
-The Caraka sam. hita states that
+The Caraka

-and is responsible for the function of the entire body
+and is responsible for the function of the

 (tantra yantra dhara) and the originator of every